egrosdou01/blog.grosdouli.dev/blog/2025-06-26-mkdos-mike-integration/mkdocs-mike-integration.md

 ```

 :::tip
 If you do not have a repository already, feel free to follow the getting started guide from GitHub located [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
-For GitHub Pages to be functional a **public** repository needs to be created.
+For GitHub Pages to be functional, a **public** repository needs to be created.
 :::

 Once the code is pushed, we will see the `dev` GitHub workflow has already been triggered.
 Check out the **Repository Name > Actions** section.